-Prerequisites are enforced in every term.
-Students enrolled into computer science courses for which they do not meet the prerequisite will be de-enrolled and notified by email.
-This prerequisite checking process starts as early as possible after the start of each term and, depending on Undergraduate Office workload, may continue up to the end of the sixth week of the term.
+Prerequisites are enforced and if you enroll in a course for which you do not meet the prerequisite you will be removed as early as possible after the start of the course.
+Depending on office workload this may be up to the end of the sixth week of the term.

-Prerequisites include both specific courses and, at the 3000- and 4000-level, also the requirement of a cumulative GPA over all CSE courses of 4.5 or higher.
-"General Prerequisites" is a term used to describe prerequisites that apply to (almost) every course at a particular level.
-We use it simply to avoid having to repeatedly specify the same thing!
-Thus, for example, for 3000- level courses, "CSE2011 3.0 and the CSE GPA of 4.5 or higher" are the general prerequisites.
+Prerequisites include both specific courses and at the 3000- and 4000-level a GPA over CSE courses of 4.5 or better.
+"General Prerequisites" is a term used to describe prerequisites that apply to (almost) every course at a particular level, and is used simply to avoid having to repeatedly specify the same thing!
+Thus, for example, for 3000- level courses CSE2011 3.0 and the CSE GPA of 4.5 or better are general prerequisites.